AugustNagro/augustnagro.github.io/_posts/2019-11-2-optimized-openjdk.md

 `-funroll-loops` ensures that loops are unrolled.
 Loop unrolling should be especially performant, since `march` is specified.
 Loop unrolling is included with clang's `-O3` and up, but must be manually set for gcc.

-`-fomit-frame-pointer` allows the compiler to omit using frame pointers when possible, freeing a register.
+`-fomit-frame-pointer` allows the compiler to omit frame pointers when possible, freeing a register.
 This could make debugging the JVM's native code painful.

 * Make the jdk with: